 The table below shows our estimations on future cost increase from the effects of global warming.
 In this analysis we have both investigated the transitional- and the physical costs.
 The costs are addressed to the different scenario scopes that we have defined.
 Estimations contains a high degree of uncertainty and the calculations are meant for illustration purposes only.
 The data used for cost increase estimation are based on an internal discussion in combination with data from SSP and RCP projections previously mentioned in this analysis.
 Due to the high uncertainties related to the data, we have decided that it will not be used in our strategical planning.
-We need to perform accurate calculations with a higher degree of certainty in the future to be able to utilize
+We need to perform accurate calculations with a higher degree of certainty in the future to be able to utilize this information in our planning.
+Calculation for feed cost is based on our 2021 costs.
+The cost related to feed constitutes 37% of our overall farming cost of NOK 47.2 per kg in 2021.

-Scenario scope Estimated cost increase Feed cost (NOK/kg harvested) Total cost increase (MNOK)
+Scenario scope Estimated cost increase Estimated feed cost (NOK/kg harvested) Estimated cost increase (NOK million)

-2020 NA 19.16 NA
+2021 NA 17.5 NA

-2C 2030 10% 21.08 249
+2C 2030 10% 19.3 132

-2C 2050 25% 23.95 623
+2C 2050 25% 21.9 331

-4C 2030 35% 25.86 872
+4C 2030 35% 23.6 463

-4C 2050 100% 38.3 2 491
+4C 2050 100% 35.0 1 323